michaelwoods/onstar2mqtt/README.md

 ```
 ### Node.js
 It's a typical node.js application, define the same environment values as described in the docker sections and run with:
 `npm run start`.
-Currently, only tested with Node.js 12.x.
+Currently, this is only tested with Node.js 12.x.

 ### Home Assistant configuration templates
 MQTT auto discovery is enabled.
-For further integrations see [HA-MQTT.md](HA-MQTT.md).
+For further integrations and screenshots see [HA-MQTT.md](HA-MQTT.md).

 ## Development
 ### Running